intel-analytics/ipex-llm/python/llm/example/GPU/PyTorch-Models/Model/mixtral/README.md

 # Mixtral
 In this directory, you will find examples on how you could use BigDL-LLM `optimize_model` API to accelerate Mixtral models.
-For illustration purposes, we utilize the DiscoResearch/mixtral-7b-8expert(https://huggingface.co/DiscoResearch/mixtral-7b-8expert) as a reference Mixtral model.
+For illustration purposes, we utilize the [mistralai/Mixtral-8x7B-Instruct-v0.1](https://huggingface.co/mistralai/Mixtral-8x7B-Instruct-v0.1) and [DiscoResearch/mixtral-7b-8expert](https://huggingface.co/DiscoResearch/mixtral-7b-8expert) as reference Mixtral models.

 ## Requirements
 To run these examples with BigDL-LLM on Intel GPUs, we have some recommended requirements for your machine, please refer to [here](../README.md#recommended-requirements) for more information.